YeetDisDude/yNuker/README.md

                                                 Releases
-(BETA) 1.0 - First release of yNuker.
+(BETA) 0.1 - First release of yNuker.
 Please report any problems on the github.
-11/7/21
+11/7/21 (BETA) 0.2 - Improved delAll command and it now deletes channels at the speed of light.
+Added a guild edit (refer to line 16) 11/10/21